Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Preliminaries: Bayesian inverse problems and MCMC

 where $\rho_0:\mathscr{M}\times\mathscr{M}\to\R_+$ is the RN derivative between the mMALA and pCN proposals:

 where $\widehat{m} = (m_2 - sm_1)/\sqrt{1-s^2}$ and $\text{det}_\scrM: B_1^{+}(\scrM)\to\R$ is the operator determinant given by eigenvalue product \cite[Theorem 6.1]{gohberg2012traces}.

-The mMALA proposal allows for flexibility in (i) designing $\calK(m)$, the covariance operator of the local reference measure in \cref{eq:local_reference}, and (ii) removing or reducing the ppg $\sder\Phi^{\by}$.
+The mMALA proposal allows flexibility in designing $\calK(m)$ and removing or reducing the ppg $\sder\Phi^{\by}$.
 For example, the mMALA proposal reduces to the pCN proposal in \eqref{eq:pCN_proposal} when $\calK(m) = \cpr$ and the ppg is removed.
-We may choose $\mathcal{K}(m)$ such that the local reference measure adapts to the local geometry of the posterior at each Markov chain position, such as $\mathcal{K}(m) \approx \cpo(m)$ using the local Gaussian approximation in \cref{eq:local_gaussian}.
-These proposals that incorporate posterior local geometry lead to a class of MCMC methods referred to as \textit{dimension-independent geometric MCMC methods}.
+We may choose $\mathcal{K}(m)$ such that the local reference measure adapts to the posterior local geometry at each Markov chain position, such as $\mathcal{K}(m) \approx \cpo(m)$ using the local Gaussian approximation in \cref{eq:local_gaussian}.
+The proposals that incorporate posterior local geometry lead to a class of MCMC methods referred to as \textit{dimension-independent geometric MCMC methods}.